Emmanuel Okwi: Club career

 Okwi played for Uganda Super League club SC Villa before joining Tanzanian team Simba S.C. for US$40,000.

 In January 2013, Tunisian team Étoile Sportive du Sahel signed Okwi for a Tanzania record transfer fee of US$300,000.
 The team, however, failed to pay the fee to Simba S.C.
 He was then cleared by FIFA's Player Status Committee in December 2013 to return to SC Villa although the clearance was changed two months later so he could play for Young Africans S.C., despite Simba S.C.'s protests.

 Okwi rejoined Simba S.C. in August 2014 under a six-month contract, explaining that Young Africans S.C. had terminated his contract by failing to pay the US$50,000 owed to him.
 Okwi refused to play the last five games of the 2013–14 season for Young Africans because of the payment controversy.
 Young Africans vigorously protested the transfer to Simba S.C. and claimed that the contract was still in effect.
 The Tanzania Football Federation rejected that claim in September 2014.

 In July 2015, SønderjyskE Fodbold signed Okwi on a five-year contract, with the consent of Simba S.C., that would last until 2020.
-In January 2017, Okwi and agreed to terminate the contract.
+In January 2017, Okwi agreed to terminate the contract.
 He scored two goals in six appearances.

 Upon his return from Denmark Okwi re-joined former club SC Villa signing a six-month contract.
 He scored 10 goals in 13 Uganda Premier League matches.

 In June 2017, Okwi signed with Simba S.C. for the third time in his career having agreed a two-year contract.

 In July 2019, after impressing at the 2019 Africa Cup of Nations, Okwi joined Egyptian Premier League club Al Ittihad on a two-year contract.

 In August 2024, he re-joined former club Kiyovu Sports on a one-year contract.